 • Universal waterproof phone case – Keep smartphones dry with this waterproof case when hanging out at the beach.

 • Camera/photography gear – Greece is very photogenic so don’t forget to bring your camera!
-A GoPro or an affordable underwater camera are great for taking photos at the beach.
+A GoPro or an affordable underwater camera is great for taking photos at the beach.
 If you are traveling alone or as a couple, you might want to bring a selfie stick/portable tripod to take amazing photos of yourself.
 Don’t forget to bring an extra memory card.

-• Scarf – A lightweight scarf will keep you warm on chilly summer nights or places with too much air-conditioning.
-A scarf is also useful if visiting churches or monasteries which require women to cover up.
+• Scarf – A lightweight scarf or shawl will keep you warm on chilly summer nights or places with too much air-conditioning.
+It also comes in handy when visiting churches or monasteries which require women to cover up their shoulders.

 • Sunglasses – Greece is very sunny so sunglasses are a must!
 For optimum protection I prefer polarized sunglasses with dark lenses like this pair for women.